 The legal status of same-sex conduct in India has fluctuated in recent years.
 In December 2013, India's Supreme Court re-criminalised adult consensual same-sex sexual conduct, after the Delhi High Court had decriminalised it in 2009.
 This raised fears about access to HIV prevention and treatment for men who have sex with men.17 18 However, in February 2016, India’s Supreme Court announced a review of the 2013 decision.19

 Hijras/transgender people and HIV

-Hijras, (also known as Aravani, Aruvani or Jagappa in other areas) are names given to individuals in South Asia who are transgender.
-The number of hijras in India is unknown, but their traditional background is linked to high-risk behaviours such as alcohol and substance abuse, and low literacy rates.21
+Hijras (also known as Aravani, Aruvani or Jagappa in other areas) is the name given to people in South Asia who are transgender.
+NACO estimates HIV prevalence among this group to be 7.5%.20 The traditional background of hijras is linked to high-risk behaviours such as alcohol and substance abuse, and low literacy rates.21

 People who inject drugs (PWID) and HIV